G-Invoicing

 Frequently Asked Questions

-Expand List item 5372Collapse List item 5372 What agencies are considered "in scope" for G-Invoicing?
+Expand List item 5372Collapse List item 5372 What transactions are considered “in scope” for G-Invoicing?

-All IGT buy/sell activity with reciprocal categories 22, 23, and 24 are within scope of the G-Invoicing mandate.
-Reciprocal Categories are comprised of a set of reclassified financial statement line items that are the reciprocal of each other (for example, accounts payable/accounts receivable).
-These categories assist in the elimination of federal activity at the government-wide level to prepare the Financial Report.
+In Scope: All IGT buy/sell activity with reciprocal categories 22, 23, and 24.
+Reciprocal categories are comprised of a set of reclassified financial statement line items that are the reciprocal of each other such as accounts payable and accounts receivable.
+Reciprocal categories assist in the elimination of Federal activity at the government-wide level to prepare the Financial Report.
+Interfund billing is also in scope.
+While the current focus is on transactions resulting in an IPAC settlement, the transition of interfund billing will be a DoD priority in the FY26/FY27 timeframe.

-Expand List item 6066Collapse List item 6066 Do we need an agreement in place to do business with DLA?
+Expand List item 6066Collapse List item 6066 Do TPs need a GT&C agreement in place to do business with DLA?

-Yes, a GT&C must be in place to initiate and accept a 7600B starting in FY2026.
-If a GT&C is not in place with a status of “open” to process orders, then that will prevent both trading partners from being compliant with US Treasury requirements and those legacy orders will be flagged as non-compliant.
+Yes, a GT&C must be in place with an “open” status to initiate and accept a 7600B starting in FY2026.
+If a GT&C with an “open” status is not in place to process orders, both TPs will be noncompliant with US Treasury requirements and any legacy orders will be flagged as non-compliant.

 Expand List item 5375Collapse List item 5375 What if a DLA agency level agreement does not have the level of detail I need?

-A Level 1 (Agency) 7600A may not contain the necessary information or details to process all types of orders.
-Additional detail/required information can be captured in a MOA/MOU and/or SOW, whichever is acceptable to both parties.
+A Level 1 (Agency) 7600A may not contain the details or information required to process all order types.
+Additional details or required information can be captured in a Memorandum of Agreement (MOA), Memorandum of Understanding (MOU), and/or a Statement of Work (SOW) between both TPs, whichever is acceptable to both parties.
+The MOA, MOU, and/or SOW can be uploaded in G-INV to accompany the 7600A.

-Expand List item 5378Collapse List item 5378 What Agency Location Code(s) should be used in DLA’s legacy Intra-Governmental Transactions (IGT) reimbursable process?
+Expand List item 5378Collapse List item 5378 What Agency Location Code(s) (ALCs) should be used in DLA’s legacy IGT reimbursable process?

-The Defense Finance and Accounting Service will continue to handle Intra-governmental Payment and Collection (IPAC) settlement (payment and collection of funds) on behalf of DLA using legacy processes and legacy ALCs until DLA has a full system solution in production.
-The “legacy” ALC for DLA is typically 00006355.
-(Note: DLA ALC 97008050 is only applicable for Treasury Direct Disbursing (TDD) and G-Invoicing GT&C’s and cannot be used for legacy orders)
+Defense Finance and Accounting Service (DFAS) will continue to handle IPAC settlements (payments and collections of funds) on behalf of DLA using legacy processes and legacy ALCs until DLA has a full system solution in production.
+The legacy ALC for DLA is typically 00006355.
+(Please note DLA ALC 97008050 is only applicable for Treasury Direct Disbursing (TDD).
+G-Invoicing GT&C’s and cannot be used for legacy orders.

 Expand List item 5377Collapse List item 5377 What are the keys to success when working with DLA?

-3. Ensure the unit of measure is DO (dollars)
+5. Ensure the unit of measure is DO (dollars).

-Expand List item 5376Collapse List item 5376 What orders are covered under DLA’s “P2P Standard” process (DLA as buyer, our TP as seller)?
+Expand List item 5376Collapse List item 5376 What orders are covered under DLA’s “P2P Standard” process where DLA is a buyer and a TP is a seller?

-Out of Scope: Cat II Direct Cite orders are out-of-scope for G-Invoicing and will follow legacy process as Direct Cite orders utilize WAWF.
+Out-of-Scope: CAT2 Direct Cite orders are out-of-scope for G-Invoicing.
+CAT2 Direct Cite orders will follow the legacy process as direct cite orders utilize Wide Area Workflow (WAWF).

 Expand List item 5374Collapse List item 5374 What is an “In Flight Order” (IFO) and what is DLA’s guidance on handling IFOs?